 - Make your call-to-action buttons big enough to tap easily on a mobile device and keep the area around the button clear to reduce the chance that the wrong button will be tapped.

 - Keep your text at 14 points or larger.

 - Use Alt-Text effectively.
+In LibraryAware, you can edit an image to add alt text.
 Here are a few tips for writing alt-text from the American Federation for the Blind.